Discover Mining Flooring WA That Works as Hard as You Do

 Are there specific safety standards for mining flooring in WA?

-The important regulator is the Department of Mines, Industry Regulation and Safety (DMIRS), which oversees occupational health and safety requirements under the Work Health and Safety (Mines) Regulations 2022 (WA).
+The principal regulator is the Department of Mines, Industry Regulation and Safety (DMIRS), which prescribes OSH requirements through Work Health and Safety (Mines) Regulations 2022 (WA).

-• Slip Resistance Ratings (AS 4586:2013): Surfaces must be slip resistant, particularly in wet or high use situations.
-R11 to R13 ratings are to be used for site-specific conditions.
+- Slip Resistance Ratings (AS 4586:2013): Surfaces should be slip-resistant, especially where they may become wet or be in heavy use.
+R11 to R13 ratings are appropriate for site-built unheated structures.

-• Chemical Resistance & Fire Safety (AS/NZS 1530): Floor exposed to fuels, oils, or hazardous materials shall be corrosion resistant and compliant with certain fire safety classifications.
+- Chemical Resistance and Fire Safety (AS/NZS 1530): Floors that are exposed to fuel, oil, or hazardous materials must be corrosion- resistant and comply with particular fire ratings.

 Does the installation process of mining flooring mean significant operational downtime?